krgross/bma590-course-notes/docs/index.md

 ## [1] -314.1545
 ```

 The `optimize` function returns a 'list'.
 A list is an R object that contains components of different types.
 The numerically calculated MLE is $\hat{\lambda} \approx 0.7$.
-The 'objective' component of \texttt{horse.mle} gives the value of the log-likelihood at that point.
+The 'objective' component of `horse.mle` gives the value of the log-likelihood at that point.

 ## Pulse rate data